Divy-1729/Collatz/README.md

 ## Repository Structure

-The repository contains the following key files and scripts:
+The code repository contains the following key files and scripts:

 - **[Check if progression is followed up to a given number.py](https://github.com/Divy-1729/Collatz/blob/main/Check%20if%20progression%20is%20followed%20upto%20a%20given%20number.py)**
   A script to check if a progression follows the Collatz rules for a given range of numbers.